What is Apache Airflow?

 Spin up as many parallel tasks as you need at runtime in response to the outputs of upstream tasks.
 Chain dynamic tasks together to simplify and accelerate ETL and ELT processing.

 Leverage dynamic tasks, data-aware scheduling, and deferrable operators to create robust, event-driven workflows that run automatically.

 Use a simple API abstraction to move data between tasks — without the need to write and maintain complicated custom code.

 Run more data pipelines concurrently, executing hundreds or thousands of tasks in parallel with near-zero latency.
 Create scheduler replicas to increase task throughput and achieve high availability.

 Full REST API

-Build programmatic services around your Airflow environment with Airflow’s new API, now featuring a robust permissions framework.
-Airflow Docs
+Build programmatic services around your Airflow environment with Airflow’s REST API, which features a robust permissions framework.